Have jousting battles with their horns.

 On their own, the Jackson’s chameleon can be quite even-tempered, though they lean more towards a shy personality.
 They are much less timid than other wild animals, making them easy to keep as pets.
 They are typically active during the day and will enjoy the sunlight between hunting sessions.

-The first Jackson’s chameleons were found in Kenya and Tanzania, and two of their subspecies are still found broadly through the area.
+The first Jackson’s chameleons were found in Kenya and Tanzania, and two of their subspecies are still found broadly throughout the area.
 By the early 1970s, they became an invasive species in Hawaii as well, allowing them to spread their population rapidly.
 Even though it is only found in the wild in Hawaii, Tanzania, and Kenya, they still have thrived.

 In the wild, these reptiles prefer to live in woodlands and forests, typically finding a home at altitudes of no less than 1,600 meters.
 Some will travel as high as 2,440 meters in Kenya and Tanzania, allowing them to reach the sunlight when temperatures reach about 16–27 °C (61–81 °F) during the daytime.
 In some cases, the reptile is found in wooded areas in the suburbs of Nairobi.